Taylor's Mistake

 Takeoff

-• School pilots will set up in Left lane.
-Schools will alternate takeoffs from Left lane among themselves.
+School pilots will set up and launch from the Left side of the launch area.
+Schools will alternate takeoffs among themselves.

-• Club pilots to set up outside the R lane preferably on upper 10 - 20m below fence.
+Club pilots to set up on upper 10 - 20m below fence and keep the Right side of the launch area for pilots just about to take off.
 Spectators/parawaiters and unused gear to locate here also.

-• The area between the R (club) lane and the top landing area to be kept clear when tandem pilots are operating.
+The area between the launch area and the top landing area to be kept clear when tandem pilots are operating.

 Bottom Landing area